| |

 reinjury and the deposition of more scar tissue prolonging the

-rehabilitation process.
-Vascular injury Talk to your surgeon if you are recovering from a vascular trauma or are
+Talk to your surgeon if you are recovering from a vascular trauma or

 stretching is excessively painful you may be suffering from an